 - Nature of right.
-Literary, scientific and artistic intellectual creations. - How protected.
-Protection arises automatically, although it is strongly advisable to register the
+Literary, scientific, artistic and intellectual creations can be protected. - How protected.
+Protection arises automatically, although registration with the General Inspectorate of Cultural Activities is advisable. - How enforced.
+Copyright and neighbouring rights are enforced in the same way as patent rights (see above, Patents).

-- creation with the General Inspectorate of Cultural Activities. - Length of protection.
-The length of protection is as follows: - 70 years from the death of the author of a literary work; - 50 years from the first performance of an artistic creation, recording of a phonogram, or first broadcast of a video production; - 70 years from the death of the creator of a scientific work.
+- Length of protection.
+The length of protection is: - 70 years from the death of the author of a literary work; - 50 years from the first performance of an artistic creation, recording of a phonogram, or first broadcast of a video production; - 70 years from the death of the creator of a scientific work.